-In 2022, Oshawa Power scheduled over 1,206 appointments to complete work for their customers.
+In 2023, Oshawa Power scheduled 965 appointments to complete work for their customers.
 This included underground locates, direct requests from customers, key account and conservation requests.
 Oshawa Power met 100% of these appointments on time, resulting in the maximum achievable score.
-Over the last 5 years, Oshawa Power has been considerably above the industry target of 90%.
+Over the last 5 years, Oshawa Power has consistently exceeded the OEB industry target of 90%.